The Audit Requirements for Companies in Singapore

 Dormant Company Audit Exemption

-Dormant company audit exemption provides a streamlined approach to compliance, helping to reduce costs and administrative burdens.
-A company is considered dormant if it has had no accounting transactions during a financial year, excluding certain statutory fees such as the Accounting and Corporate Regulatory Authority (ACRA) filing costs.
+The dormant company audit exemption provides a streamlined approach to compliance, helping to reduce administrative obligations and operating costs for inactive entities.
+A company is generally considered dormant if it has had no accounting transactions during a financial year, excluding permitted expenses such as Accounting and Corporate Regulatory Authority (ACRA) filing costs.

-Although these companies do not need to conduct a financial report audit, they must still comply with regulatory requirements by filing financial statements and tax submissions.
+Although dormant companies are exempt from an annual independent financial review, they must still comply with ongoing regulatory obligations, including filing financial statements and, where applicable, tax submissions.

 Audit Exemption Compliance Requirements